 - In the episode "False Start" of Code Lyoko, XANA materializes some Kankrelats to the real world.
 One of the weapons the team uses is a modified nail gun, and it gives a crowning moment to Jim.

 - In The Venture Bros., Brock Sampson uses a nail gun to save Dr. Venture from falling.
 The nail gun is shown firing with precise accuracy, though the third time he accidentally pinned Venture through his body instead of by his shirt.
 Brock also uses it to dissuade an approaching enemy who's actually bigger than he is.

-- The Simpsons: In one episode where Homer goes berserk over baby-proofing the house for Maggie, he hands Maggie the nail gun.
+- In one episode where Homer goes berserk over baby-proofing the house for Maggie, he hands Maggie the nail gun.
 She nails his hand to the wall from ten feet away.
 Homer realizes how in trouble he is, and attempts to coax Maggie into giving back the gun.
 She pins him to the wall with at least four more nails, with one landing in each ear.